pantelis/turtlebot-maze/README.md

 This also serves as an example for Docker workflows in ROS based projects.
 For more information, refer to [this blog post](https://roboticseabass.com/2023/07/09/updated-guide-docker-and-ros2/).

-For older versions:

-* If you want to use ROS 1, check out the [`noetic`](https://github.com/sea-bass/turtlebot3_behavior_demos/tree/noetic) branch of this repository.
+If you want to use ROS 1, check out the old version of this example from the [`noetic`](https://github.com/sea-bass/turtlebot3_behavior_demos/tree/noetic) branch of this repository.
-* If you want to use ROS 2 Humble, check out the [`humble`](https://github.com/sea-bass/turtlebot3_behavior_demos/tree/noetic) branch of this repository.

-By Sebastian Castro, 2021-2025
+By Sebastian Castro, 2021-2024

-Other key contributors:
-* [Kemal Bektaş](https://github.com/bektaskemal) -- Upgrade to BehaviorTree.CPP v4.
-* [ElSayed ElSheikh](https://github.com/elsayedelsheikh) -- Upgrade to new Gazebo.

 ---